 I was recently able to present at the Anime Lockdown online convention and salvage the doomed “Ultraman in Animation” topic from a few years ago.
 Thanks to John-Paul…

-This Week in Anime - Cramer
+This Week in Anime - Which Anime Witch Is This?

 Barakamon – A Vacation in Anime Form